ShashwatGupta2001/ShashwatGupta2001/README.md

 ### :man_technologist: About Me

 - 👀 I am a third year Computer Science Undergrad @ IIT Kanpur CSE'24.
-- 🌱 I’m love to Code, Solve Puzzles and play Lawn Tennis, and lean new stuff.
+- 🌱 I’m love to Code, build AI systems, Solve Puzzles and play Lawn Tennis, and lean new stuff.
 - 💞️ I’m looking to collaborate on cool puzzles and Computer Science Stuff

 <br><br>